isaacwkm/isaacwkm.github.io/_posts/2024-11-22-PolyFarms.md

 ![Gif Preview](https://isaacwkm.github.io/assets/images/2024-12-25-PolyFarmPost/gifPreview.gif)

-*Poly Farming was created as a group, as part of one of our university's (University of California: Santa Cruz) capstone projects.
+*Poly Farms was created as a group, as part of one of our university's (University of California: Santa Cruz) capstone projects.
 I coded the game systems and animations involving the day cycle, background props, and plant growth coupling with game logic.*

 ## Features Demo